josefarias/hotwire_combobox/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Meant for library malfunctions only.
+Thanks for helping improve HotwireCombobox!
 title: ''
 labels: ''
 assignees: ''